DavidLandup0/mitsuki/ROADMAP.md

     - Consolidate/unify @Scheduled metrics with @Instrumented metrics
     - Add core metric collection support
     - Support for Prometheus format metrics for scraping/ingestion
+- Alembic support
+    - Support through both the CLI init and connecting the DB with Alembic for easy migrations

 ### Minor Features
 - Request injection in controllers